tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 To further investigate individual factors that may influence planning accuracy, we examined the relationship between participants’ energy literacy scores and their performance on the task.
-Energy literacy was assessed using an 8-item questionnaire adapted from (DeWaters & Powers, 2011), which covers topics such as energy units, appliance energy consumption, and sources of electricity.
-A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state: log_abs_error ~ els + (1\|id) + (1\|state).
-Results indicated a significant negative relationship between energy literacy and log absolute error (Estimate = -2.35, 95%
+A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state.
+Results indicated a significant negative relationship between energy literacy and log absolute error (Estimate = -2.35, 95% CI: -2.88 to -1.81), suggesting that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall
-CI: -2.88 to -1.81), suggesting that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall (<a href="#fig-s1-els" class="quarto-xref">Figure 4</a>).
+(<a href="#fig-s1-els" class="quarto-xref">Figure 4</a>).

 ## Experiment 1: Discussion